WilliamMena/WilliamMena/resume.md

 ## PROFESSIONAL EXPERIENCE
 ### Planet Argon, Remote
 #### Ruby on Rails Developer II, Nov 2021 - Current
-- Designed, developed and maintained applications using Ruby on Rails best practices
+- Designed, developed, and maintained multiple applications using Ruby on Rails best practices
+- Integrated Microsoft SQL Server using containerization and the TinyTDS gem within a Rails web app
+- Reconfigured a Linux server to handle the swapping of a complex code repository
+- Implemented user-triggered email delays and conducted A/B testing for live feature testing
 - Managed relationships with a wide range of clients and their unique applications
-- Documented technical processes to aid knowledge transfer and ensure consistency
+- Documented processes and encouraged regular ReadMe updates for knowledge transfer and consistency
+- Started AWS and DevOps self-learning for enhanced self-sufficiency and holistic software insight

 ### Infosys/The Hartford (Insurance), Hartford, Connecticut
 #### Senior Associate Engineer, Dec 2018 - Nov 2021
 - Supported a client facing and user facing application, analyzing issues and implementing fixes/changes
-- Designed Rally extensions in JS using SDK and external API for Rally SCRUM projects
+- Designed custom tools for our Product Management software using external SDK and API
-- Worked with third-party services to resolve bugs and upgrade API services in ASP.Net
+- Worked with error and application monitoring software to resolve bugs and improve API speeds in ASP.Net
-- Organized and executed Business Object upgrade for several environments
+- Organized and executed Business Object upgrades for several environments
 - Built SQL scripts for finding and manipulating errors and mass DB adjustments

 ### World Science Festival, Manhattan, New York